seanbreckenridge/mal-notify-bot/README.md

 #### Install:

-To create your own instance of the bot, create a server which has two channels named `feed` and `nsfw_feed`, [add the bot to it](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token), and then:
+To create your own instance of the bot, create a server which has two channels named `feed` and `nsfw-feed`, [add the bot to it](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token), and then:

 ```
 git clone https://github.com/seanbreckenridge/mal-notify-bot